SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 ```

-Notice how **name** is an attribute of the root element as it was annotated with **@XmlAttribute** and **mobilePhoneNumber** was exported as "mobile" because of ``@XmlElement(name = "mobile")``.
-Sometimes the service that will be working with your XML will might need tags and attributes to be in a specific format, so it is convenient to be able to rename them with attributes without having to change your classes.
+Notice that **name** is an attribute of the root element as it was annotated with **@XmlAttribute** and **mobilePhoneNumber** was exported as "mobile" because of ``@XmlElement(name = "mobile")``.
+Sometimes the service that has to work with the XML might need tags and attributes to be in a specific format, so it is convenient to be able to rename them with attributes without having to change your classes.

 [/slide]